quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Version Negotiation packets it receives in response to that connection attempt.

 Both endpoints MUST parse their peer's Version Information during the handshake.
-If parsing the Version Information failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type TRANSPORT_PARAMETER_ERROR.
+If that leads to a parsing failure (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type TRANSPORT_PARAMETER_ERROR.
 If an endpoint